We understand, white spots on the face can be irritating! Be it the patches of discoloration, the small bumps or all the different forms they come in.

 It is advised that people with vitiligo always wear sunscreen as direct sun rays will cause damage and burn the affected skin.

 4. Tinea Versicolor

-They occur due to a kind of fungus on the skin and is not contagious in most cases.
+They occur due to a kind of fungus on the skin and is not contagious in most cases (16).

 Dermatologists recommend anti fungal creams, shampoos, soaps, etc. to treat Tinea versicolor.
-Antifungal medication like fluconazole can also be used to stop and prevent this condition.
+Antifungal medication like fluconazole can also be used to stop and prevent this condition.(18)